 - A recruitment coordinator to schedule with candidates and all internal stakeholders

-Startups that want to hire developers need to understand what this kind of infrastructure puts them up against and how to replicate it with fewer resources.
+Startups that want to hire software developers need to understand what this kind of infrastructure puts them up against and how to replicate it with fewer resources.

 - The first call between the candidate and the recruiter is booked as soon as they reply to the sourcer’s outreach.